rsyncOSX/RsyncOSX_archived/README.md

 Caution about RsyncOSX and the `--delete` parameter.
 The `--delete` is a [default parameter](https://rsyncosx.github.io/RsyncParameters).
 The parameter instructs rsync to delete all files in the destination which are not present in the source.
 Every time you add a new task to RsyncOSX, execute an estimation run (`--dry-run` parameter) and inspect the result before executing a real run.
 If you by accident set an empty catalog as source RsyncOSX will delete all files in the destination.
 To save deleted and changes files either utilize [snapshots](https://rsyncosx.github.io/Snapshots) or the `--backup` [feature](https://rsyncosx.github.io/Parameters).

-### Fighting bugs

-Fighting bugs are difficult.
-I am not able to test RsyncOSX for all possible user interactions and use.
-From time to time I discover new bugs.
-But I also need support from other users discovering bugs or not expected results.
-If you discover a bug please use the [issues](https://github.com/rsyncOSX/RsyncOSX/issues) and report it.

 ### Main view

 The main view of RsyncOSX.